BAnK1001/AI-Based-Medical-Diagnostic-Tool/README.md

-# Công cụ Hỗ trợ Chẩn đoán Bệnh Alzheimer từ Hình ảnh MRI
+# AI-Based Alzheimer's Disease Diagnostic Tool from MRI Images

-## Giới thiệu
+## Introduction

-Dự án này nhằm mục đích xây dựng một công cụ hỗ trợ chẩn đoán bệnh Alzheimer từ hình ảnh MRI sử dụng các thuật toán trí tuệ nhân tạo (AI).
-Công cụ này sẽ giúp các bác sĩ và chuyên gia y tế phân tích hình ảnh MRI não bộ một cách nhanh chóng và chính xác hơn, từ đó đưa ra chẩn đoán sớm và chính xác hơn về bệnh Alzheimer.
+This project aims to develop an AI-powered tool to assist in the diagnosis of Alzheimer's disease from MRI images.
+The tool will help doctors and medical professionals analyze brain MRI scans more quickly and accurately, leading to earlier and more precise diagnoses of Alzheimer's.

-## Tiến độ dự án
+## Project Progress

-### Giai đoạn 1: Khám phá và Tiền xử lý Dữ liệu (Hoàn thành)
+### Phase 1: Data Exploration and Preprocessing (Completed)

-- Tải và khám phá bộ dữ liệu "Alzheimer MRI Disease Classification Dataset" từ Kaggle.
+- Loaded and explored the "Alzheimer MRI Disease Classification Dataset" from Kaggle.
-- Thực hiện tiền xử lý dữ liệu:
+- Preprocessed the data:
-  - Chuyển đổi ảnh sang mảng NumPy.
+  - Converted images to NumPy arrays.
-  - Thay đổi kích thước ảnh về 224x224 pixel.
+  - Resized images to 224x224 pixels.
-  - Chuẩn hóa giá trị pixel.
+  - Normalized pixel values.

-### Giai đoạn 2: Xây dựng và Huấn luyện Mô hình (Đang thực hiện)
+### Phase 2: Model Building and Training (In Progress)

-- Nghiên cứu và lựa chọn mô hình học sâu phù hợp (ví dụ: CNNs, ResNet, EfficientNet).
+- Researching and selecting suitable deep learning models (e.g., CNNs, ResNet, EfficientNet).
-- Thực hiện transfer learning từ các mô hình đã được huấn luyện trước.
+- Implementing transfer learning from pre-trained models.
-- Thiết kế và huấn luyện mô hình trên dữ liệu đã tiền xử lý.
+- Designing and training the model on the preprocessed data.
-- Đánh giá hiệu suất mô hình trên tập dữ liệu kiểm tra.
+- Evaluating model performance on the test dataset.

-### Giai đoạn 3: Triển khai và Đánh giá Thực tế (Chưa thực hiện)
+### Phase 3: Deployment and Real-World Evaluation (Not Started)

-- Phát triển giao diện người dùng cho công cụ.
+- Developing a user interface for the tool.
-- Triển khai và kiểm thử công cụ tại các cơ sở y tế.
+- Deploying and testing the tool in medical facilities.
-- Thu thập phản hồi và đánh giá hiệu quả thực tế của công cụ.
+- Gathering feedback and evaluating the tool's real-world effectiveness.

-## Công nghệ sử dụng
+## Technologies Used

-- Ngôn ngữ lập trình: Python
+- Programming Language: Python
-- Thư viện học sâu: PyTorch hoặc TensorFlow/Keras
+- Deep Learning Libraries: PyTorch or TensorFlow/Keras
-- Thư viện xử lý ảnh: OpenCV, Pillow
+- Image Processing Libraries: OpenCV, Pillow
-- Thư viện khác: NumPy, Matplotlib, Hugging Face Datasets
+- Other Libraries: NumPy, Matplotlib, Hugging Face Datasets

-## Dữ liệu
+## Dataset

 **Alzheimer MRI Dataset**

-- **Tác giả:** Falah.G.Salieh
+- **Author:** Falah.G.Salieh
-- **Năm:** 2023
+- **Year:** 2023
-- **Phiên bản:** 1.0
+- **Version:** 1.0
-- **Nguồn:** Hugging Face
+- **Source:** Hugging Face
 - **URL:** https://huggingface.co/datasets/Falah/Alzheimer_MRI

-## Liên hệ
+## Contact

-Nếu bạn có bất kỳ câu hỏi hoặc góp ý nào, vui lòng liên hệ với chúng tôi qua email: caoan339@gmail.com.
+For any questions or feedback, please contact us at: [Email Address]